 Similarly, persons who believe they have been the target of harassment based upon their protected class status, may contact the Office of Equal Opportunity and Diversity’s Complaint Investigations Unit to discuss filing a complaint under the university’s Anti-Harassment Policy.

-This policy addresses harassment in all forms based on any classification covered by law and/or the university’s Human Rights Policy (with the exception of sexual harassment, which is addressed in the university’s policy on Sexual Harassment and the Policy on Sexual Misconduct, Dating/Domestic Violence, or Stalking Involving Students, as well as harassment based on other factors as set forth in this policy.
+This policy addresses harassment in all forms based on any classification covered by law and/or the university’s Human Rights Policy (with the exception of sexual harassment, which is addressed in the university’s Interim Policy on Sexual Harassment and Sexual Misconduct, as well as harassment based on other factors as set forth in this policy.

 The purpose of this policy is to prevent harassment within the University of Iowa community and to provide a process for addressing all forms of harassment if and when they occur.
 To review the complete policy, please see: http://opsmanual.uiowadu/community-policies/anti-harassment.

-Complaints of sexual harassment, sexual misconduct, dating/domestic violence, and/or stalking are governed by the University's Policy on Sexual Harassment and/or the Policy on Sexual Misconduct, Dating/Domestic Violence, and Stalking Involving Students.
+Complaints of sexual harassment, sexual misconduct, dating/domestic violence, and/or stalking are governed by the Interim Policy on Sexual Harassment and Sexual Misconduct.

 The University takes all incidents of sexual harassment, sexual misconduct, dating/domestic violence, and/or stalking very seriously.
 A student may make a UI policy complaint about sexual harassment, sexual misconduct, dating/domestic violence, and/or stalking by contacting the Office of the Sexual Misconduct Response Coordinator at 319-335-6200.